 Benefits of Renting a Paper Shredder—Mobile Shredding

-Shredding documents internally is something that businesses- especially small-to-midsize businesses- feel is the most cost-effective way to shred their documents.
-Over time, we’ve discovered that there’s a lot more drawbacks than advantages when companies do this:
+Shredding documents internally is something that businesses (especially small to mid-size businesses) feel is the most cost-effective way to shred their documents.
+Over time, we’ve discovered that there’s a lot more drawbacks than advantages when companies go this route.

 How much money does it save you?

-- Consider the hourly rate of the employee doing the shredding- even if it’s your lowest-paid employee doing occasional shredding a few hours a week could add up to the cost of one trip from a mobile shredding truck.
+- Consider the hourly rate of the employee doing the shredding.
+Even if your lowest paid employee is performing the shredding, a few hours a week could add up to the cost of one trip from a mobile shredding truck.

-- Don’t forget the ongoing maintenance (or eventual replacement) of that shredding machine.
-If you use it a lot, wear and tear on the machine makes it overheat and jam- especially if you purchase one that doesn’t handle staples or paper clips.
+- Don’t forget the ongoing maintenance (and inevitable replacement) of owning a shredding machine.
+With lots of use, wear and tear on the machine makes it overheat and jam, especially if you purchase one that doesn’t handle staples or paper clips.

-This is probably the most critical issue that businesses overlook when renting a shredder for their business.
-The new privacy laws require companies to take care of confidential and personal information.
+Security is probably the most critical issue that businesses overlook when renting a shredder for their business.
+New privacy laws require companies to take extra care when handling and managing confidential and personal information.

-When you hand off the responsibility of shredding to employees, you’re giving them the ability to access to all the personal information contained in them.
+When you hand the responsibility of shredding to employees, you’re effectively giving them the ability to access to all the personal information contained in them.
 This can create unnecessary risks of internal theft and even corporate espionage of the sensitive data.